AbstractSDK/contracts/IBC.md

     pub msg: StdAck,
 }
 ```
-The response ID can then be matched in the receiving contract to identify the action that has finished.
+The response ID can then be matched in the receiving contract to identify the action that has finished, along with parsing the Binary response for successful actions.
+This functionality is already provided by the add-on and api contract implementations.

 > Abstract's packages provide an easy entrypoint to this functionality.

 The IBC client receives the mentioned data and constructs an IBC packet that contains the most important data for later processing.
 This data is contained in the [`abstract_os::ibc_host::PacketMsg`] struct.

-> The information sent over this packet should be verified by the Host, specifically the `sender_channel_id`.

 # IBC Host
 The IBC host is a packaged contract that can be used to create a contract that interfaces with the chain-specific logic of the chain on which it is deployed.
 By providing this as as base-implementation we believe adding new chains and their functionality should be trivial.